Whaddon C of E First School Equality Information and Objectives Statement 2020-2021

 Current Profile of the School

-Whaddon C of E School is a Voluntary Controlled Church of England co-educational school for children aged 4 – 11 years.
-The school is situated in the village of Whaddon in Buckinghamshire on the outskirts of Milton Keynes.
+Whaddon C of E School is a Voluntary Aided Church of England co-educational school for children aged 4 – 11 years.
+The school is situated in the village of Whaddon, Buckinghamshire, on the border of Milton Keynes.
 The catchment area of the school comprises of the villages of Whaddon, Beachampton, Nash and Thornton.
-The school also has a significant amount of out of catchment children as we border two other authorities, Milton Keynes and Bedfordshire.
+The school also has a significant amount of out of catchment children as we border two other authorities, Milton Keynes and Northamptonshire.

 Roughly, 50% of our children are from out of catchment addresses